-Muriam Davis, “Colonial Capitalism and Imperial Myth in French North Africa,” in Joel Beinin, Bassam Haddad, and Sherene Seikaly (eds.), A Critical Political Economy of the Modern Middle East (Stanford, CA: Stanford University Press, 2020).
+Muriam Davis, “Colonial Capitalism and Imperial Myth in French North Africa,” in Joel Beinin, Bassam Haddad, and Sherene Seikaly (eds.), A Critical Political Economy of the Middle East and North Africa (Stanford, CA: Stanford University Press, 2020).

 Jadaliyya (J): What made you write this chapter?

 Muriam Davis (MD): I primarily wrote this chapter because there is a real lacuna in the field in terms of work that offers an overview of the political economy of the colonial Maghreb, rather than focusing on individual countries.
 There are good reasons for this—each country has a rather distinct history of development and colonization—but it also makes it hard to have a general sense of the similarities in how colonialism shaped underdevelopment.

 In addition, I saw this chapter as an opportunity to reflect on the ways that colonial mythologies, rather than the cold logic of capital accumulation, actually shaped policy in the nineteenth and early twentieth century.
 As the work of Jacques Marseille has argued, the interwar period brough significant changes to the political economy of empire, particularly given the interwar economic crisis and the fact that many sectors of the colonial economy stagnated.
 Yet the question of why France continued to invest money in the Maghreb cannot be answered with an economistic approach.
 This was even more the case after the one-hundred-year anniversary of the colonization of Algeria was celebrated in 1930, which renewed the popular appeal and nostalgia for empire.

 J: What particular topics, issues, and literatures does the chapter address?